The Lord is near to all who call on him, to all who call on him in truth. Psalm 145:18

 Paul Before Gallio

-12 But when Gallio was proconsul of Achaia, the Jews with one accord rose up against Paul and brought him before the judgment seat, 13 saying, “This man persuades men to worship God contrary to the law.”
+12 But when Gallio was proconsul of Achaia, the Jews, in one accord, rose up against Paul and brought him before the judgment seat, 13 saying, “This man persuades men to worship God contrary to the law.”

-14 But when Paul was about to open his mouth, Gallio said to the Jews, “If indeed it were a matter of wrong or of wicked crime, you Jews, it would be reasonable that I should bear with you; 15 but if they are questions about words and names and your own law, look into it yourselves.
-For I don’t want to be a judge in these matters.”
+14 But when Paul was about to open his mouth, Gallio said to the Jews, “If indeed it were a matter of crime or wrongdoing, it would be reasonable that I should bear with you Jews; 15 but if the questions are about words and names and your own law, look into it yourselves.
+For I do not want to be a judge in these matters.”
 16 So he drove them from the judgment seat.

-17 Then all the Greeks seized Sosthenes, the ruler of the synagogue, and beat him before the judgment seat.
+17 Then all the Greeks seized Sosthenes, the ruler of the synagogue, and beat him in front of the judgment seat.
 Gallio did not care about any of these things.

 Paul Returns to Antioch